-Looking For a New Toyota Yaris in your area?
+Looking for a Used Yaris in your area?

 Toyota delivers a redesigned Yaris hatchback for 2012, with a longer wheelbase, sporty new styling, a revamped interior and upgraded safety features, including a whopping 9 airbags.The Bad